-Brighten up a sunny summer day (or a Cinco de Mayo celebration) with a smiling sun craft made with colorful yarn and glue.
+Brighten up a spring or summer day with a smiling sun craft made with colorful yarn and glue.
 Get creative and make your own unique design!

 - Paper plate (white or colored;small or large)